Edu Dracena

-Eduardo Luís Abonízio de Souza (born 18 May 1981), better known as Edu Dracena, is a Brazilian retired footballer who played as a central defender.
+Eduardo Luís Abonízio de Souza (born 18 May 1981), better known as Edu Dracena, is a Brazilian retired professional footballer who played as a central defender.

 Club career

 Guarani

 Born in Dracena, São Paulo, Dracena (nickname earned from his birthplace) graduated with Guarani's youth setup.
-He made his professional debut on 28 February 1999, starting in a 1–2 Campeonato Paulista away loss against Matonense, aged just 17.
+He made his professional debut on 28 February 1999, starting in a 2–1 Campeonato Paulista away loss against Matonense, aged just 17.

 Dracena made his Série A debut on 8 August 1999, starting in a 1–0 away win over Gama.
 He scored his first senior goal in the opening match of the 2000 season, netting the opener in a 1–1 away draw against América-SP.

 Dracena established himself in the club's starting XI in the following years, impressing in 2002.

 Loan to Olympiacos

-On 2 July 2002 Dracena was loaned to Olympiacos in a season-long deal.
+On 2 July 2002, Dracena was loaned to Olympiacos in a season-long deal.
 He was a part of the squad which won the Alpha Ethniki, but only appearing in five matches.